Am I really hearing God’s voice? Or is it just me thinking this?

-The local harbour entrance, through which many ships come and go, has a treacherous stretch of water known as ‘The Rip’, and a long history of shipwrecks.
+The local harbor entrance, through which many ships come and go, has a treacherous stretch of water known as ‘The Rip’, and a long history of shipwrecks.
 The lighthouses—one of which is still staffed 24/7—are needed to guide many boats and ships safely into our city of Melbourne, Australia.

 7 Filters to Help Check a Prophetic Insight

-Have you received a prophetic dream, thought or impression you believe is for yourself?
+Have you received a prophetic dream, thought, or impression you believe is for yourself?
 Or have you received a prophetic insight for someone else?